Murder of Joy Morgan: Trial

 Israel was put on trial for Morgan's murder at Reading Crown Court in July 2019, entering a plea of "not guilty" before the start of the trial.
 Evidence given at the trial indicated that Morgan had a good relationship with the church and other congregants, attending worship regularly.
 Evidence revealed that Morgan had previously referred to Israel as a "father figure", and Israel and his wife would regularly give Morgan lifts between her student accommodation and the church.
 Evidence also showed that Morgan's mobile phone was detected in Israel's car on 28 December 2018, when prosecutors told the jury that Israel was "most likely looking for somewhere to dispose of the body".
-Israel had spent time alone with Ms Morgan in December, breaching church rules which banned women from being with men other than their husbands.
+Israel had spent time alone with Morgan in December, breaching church rules which banned women from being with men other than their husbands.
 Despite significant evidence in the case against Israel, he refused to reveal the location of her body.

 Conviction

 Israel was convicted of killing Morgan by a jury at Reading Crown Court.
 Judge Soole expressed his frustration at Israel's "cruel and cowardly" refusal to reveal her whereabouts, despite several pleas from her family, which caused "continuing distress and suffering" to them.
 The judge sentenced Israel to life imprisonment, with a minimum term of 17 years.
-On sentencing, Soole stated "Only you know the circumstances of your terrible deed and why you did it.
+On sentencing, Soole stated, "Only you know the circumstances of your terrible deed and why you did it.
 You are evidently an intelligent man and have said nothing beyond the lies and the explanations which the jury has rejected."

 Reactions and aftermath

 Reactions

-Speaking outside Reading Crown Court, Morgan's mother, Carol Morgan, said: "Give me my baby back, he knows where she is.
+Speaking outside Reading Crown Court, Morgan's mother, Carol Morgan, said, "Give me my baby back, he knows where she is.
 The way I hear it he was besotted with her... if he loved her give her back up to us so I can bury my daughter."
 Detective Inspector Justine Jenkins, expressed relief at the decision the jury had made and her sympathy for Morgan's family, and also urged anyone with information on the whereabouts of Morgan's remains to contact the police.